-As motivational speakers we are experts on giving advice and sharing our story.
-But often the story we tell is not the story they need to hear.
-Just because we share our story, and relay our messages with feeling, doesn’t mean they are connecting to it.
+When your dream of being a paid motivational speaker comes true, you will become an expert on giving advice and sharing your story.
+But often the story you tell is not the story the listeners need to hear.
+Just because you share your story, and relay your messages with feeling, doesn’t mean they are connecting to it.

 Audiences don’t connect to what you say until it means something to them personally.

 If you aren’t tapping into the pain they are experiencing, and the life they truly want, then you are just a talking head with a somewhat interesting story.